simon-javier/backup-manuscript-thesis/main.typ

 The theoretical framework integrates deep learning and probabilistic modeling to create a comprehensive system for fingernail-based systemic disease detection, drawing inspiration from AI-driven diagnostic methodologies.
 It adapts principles from frameworks like #cite(<debnath_framework_2020>, form: "prose"), which emphasize systematic processing, feature extraction, and response generation in AI systems.

-The process begins with users uploading fingernail images via a user interface, followed by input handling and preprocessing steps such as normalization, resizing, and augmentation to enhance image quality and variability.
-Feature extraction employs CNNs (e.g., ResNet, MobileNet) to identify visual patterns, while intent recognition classifies nail disorders (e.g., clubbing, pitting) and entity recognition isolates specific biomarkers.
-A knowledge integration module, populated with clinical literature and health data, supports probabilistic inference using models like Naïve Bayes and Bayesian Inference, generating risk assessments and recommendations.
-A feedback loop ensures continuous improvement by merging new data into the knowledge base, with third-party services providing external validation to enhance reliability.
+The process begins with users uploading fingernail images through a user interface, followed by preprocessing steps, such as normalization, resizing, and augmentation, to optimize image quality and diversity.
+Feature extraction employs convolutional neural networks (CNNs), including EfficientNetV2S, VGG16, ResNet50, and RegNetY-16GF, to detect visual patterns, while classification identifies nail disorders, such as clubbing or pitting, and biomarker recognition isolates specific features.
+A knowledge integration module, incorporating clinical literature and health data, supports probabilistic inference using models like Naïve Bayes and Bayesian Inference to generate risk assessments and recommendations.
+A feedback loop continuously improves the system by integrating new data, with third-party services providing external validation to ensure reliability.

 ==== Conceptual Framework
 The conceptual framework provides a practical workflow for implementing the theoretical foundation, detailing the process from data collection to system deployment.
 It is divided into three phases: input, process, and output.